+While there is no single answer, there are definitely best practices every organisation can leverage.
 In this post, we’ll explore the essential components of a high-performing CX team.

-Key Takeaways for Customer Experience Team Design
+Key Takeaways for Designing a High-Impact CX Team

 The Role of the CX Team

-CX teams play a crucial role as the voice of the customer within the organization.
+CX teams play a crucial role as the voice of the customer within the organisation.
 Their primary mission is to analyse customer feedback from various touchpoints, uncover insights, and share those learnings across different departments to drive meaningful improvements in the customer experience.

 Enabling Customer Experience Success